kodadot/developers/docs/FAQ.md

 ### **What's the difference between creating Classic, Simple and Permafrost?**

-- CLASSIC mint let's you create collection and add NFTs to it
+- CLASSIC mint let you create a collection and add NFTs to it
 - SIMPLE mint will create NFT collectible and add it to your profile
 - PERMAFROST is nft minting using the **Arweave** protocol: The protocol matches people who have hard drive space to spare with those individuals and organizations that need to store data or host content permanently.